Cornel Mihart

 Cornel Mihart (born 25 September 1974) is a Romanian former professional footballer who played as a defender.
 In his career Mihart played 176 Liga I matches for important Romanian clubs such as: Dinamo București, Astra Ploiești, Petrolul Ploiești and Jiul Petroșani.
 In 2010 Cornel Mihart founded a football school named Sport Kids Drobeta, being the owner and one of the school's coaches.

+Personal life

+His son, Ianis, is also a footballer.